New, more capable technologies continuously replace perfectly functional old ones. Change isn’t new. Why do we resist it?

 They did not know what they did not know before the technology was thrust upon them, before the training, before they learned.
 They did not know the new WANG would give them a new, even more comfortable comfort zone.

 Furthermore, they learned new skills that were within their aptitude to learn.
-That is, no one asked them to become software engineer skills or brain surgeons or rocket scientists.
+That is, no one asked them to become software engineers or brain surgeons or rocket scientists.
 They learned what they didn’t know that they didn’t know within the skills they already had.
 They shattered a blind spot.
 Their comfort zone was pierced; then it shifted.

 Angst Comes With Change and Unknown